wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/expedited-virgin-joomla.md

 -------------------------------------

-In production use you should use the principle of least privileges to generate 3 different access key and secret key pairs, one pair for compute, one pair for object storage scope and one pair for DNS scope, but, to make this tutorial simple we can just generate one set of keys with permissions for all three scope sets.
+In production use you should use the principle of least privileges to generate 2 different access tokens, one token for compute and one token for DNS scope, but, to make this tutorial simple we can just generate one token with permissions for both scope sets.

 Create an "adt" IAM role which should look like: